joehendrix/parsing-verification/README.md

 if the substring is not accepted by other non-terminals.

 In this repo, we have formalized PEGs and proofs-of-parse in both [PVS][PVS] and [Lean 4][Lean4], and proved that proofs-of-parse are deterministic.
-That is two different proofs of parse will always agree on whether a string is in the language denoted by a grammar.
+Specifically, we show in both languages that two different proofs of parse will always agree on whether a string is in the language denoted by a grammar.
+See comments in the respective `peg.pvs` and `peg.lean` files to understand the formalization.

 [PEG]: https://en.wikipedia.org/wiki/Parsing_expression_grammar
 [PVS]: https://pvs.csl.sri.com/